EndPointCorp/end-point-blog/2020/12/02/svelte-a-compiled-js-framework.html.md

 ### It’s easy to set up

-In front end web development, we spend most of the time authoring components like these, so we’ll talk more about them later.
+In front-end web development, we spend most of the time authoring components like these, so we’ll talk more about them later.
 In order for the components to do anything though, we need that compilation step that I mentioned earlier.
 That means setting up a new Svelte project in our development environment.
 Luckily for us, Svelte makes this easy.

-All you need is to install [NodeJS](https://nodejs.org) so that you have `npm` and `npx` available and can run this:
+All you need is to install [Node.js](https://nodejs.org) so that you have `npm` and `npx` available and can run this:

 ```bash
 npx degit sveltejs/template my-svelte-project